 Additionally, the notion that high market share results in ever decreasing costs and therefore higher profitability is also debatable.
 In the 1970s this may have been the case.
 In fact, this may still be the case in certain industries.
 However, we have all seen price wars to build individual competitors’ market share, that does not leave the overall industry, or most of its competitors, any better off than when they started the price war.
 Besides the obvious disadvantage of too much production capacity chasing too few customers in a market, other considerations such as evolving technologies also play a role.

 How technology is changing the competitive playing field

 As technology changes, the need to produce large volumes to constantly lower cost is no longer always a prerequisite.
-More to the point, the fact that products and services can in fact be customised more easily, and at lower cost with emergent technologies, suggests that they have the potential to be more differentiated and can therefore command higher prices than their competitors’ offerings.
+More to the point, the fact that products and services can, in fact, be customized more easily, and at a lower cost with emergent technologies, suggests that they have the potential to be more differentiated and can, therefore, command higher prices than their competitors’ offerings.

-For instance, consider how 3-D printing has allowed manufacturers to produce cheaper moulds for injection moulding in short periods of time.
-This provides them with the benefit of being able to customise their products for different segments rather than being forced to provide one product only due to the high cost of producing an injection mould.
+For instance, consider how 3-D printing has allowed manufacturers to produce cheaper molds for injection molding in short periods of time.
+This provides them with the benefit of being able to customize their products for different segments rather than being forced to provide one product only due to the high cost of producing an injection mold.

-Consider also how 3-D printing is enabling sports shoe manufacturers to customise shoes for the individual customer, and in so doing produce the product on demand.
+Consider also how 3-D printing is enabling sports shoe manufacturers to customize shoes for the individual customer, and in so doing produce the product on demand.
 This creates substantial product differentiation while lowering the potential for customer switching.
-It also removes the need for offshore production facilities thereby reducing potential obsolescence, logistics-related costs and production lead time.
+It also removes the need for offshore production facilities thereby reducing potential obsolescence, logistics-related costs, and production lead time.

 Bring segmentation into the picture to adapt your point of view